-Management's Discussion and Analysis For the Year Ended September 30, 2017
+CITY OF HERNANDO, MISSISSIPPI Management's Discussion and Analysis For the year Ended September 30, 2014

+The City will receive capital funding in fiscal year 2019 for the widening and improvement of McIngvale Road, a major road running through a heavily residential part of the City and also a burgeoning business corridor.
 Budgeted expenditures in the General Fund are expected to be relatively similar to the current year.
 The City doesn't anticipate any significant increases in expenditures through the general fund.

-Business-type Activities: Utility rate increases enacted in fiscal year 2017 along with the acquisition of the North Mississippi Utility Company, Inc., the City will be providing utility services to more customers.
+Business-type Activities: Utility rate creases enacted in fiscal year 2018 along with the acquisition of the North Mississippi Utility Company, Inc., the City will be providing utility services to more customers.
 Operational expense increases will coincide with those actions but revenues generated should sufficiently cover those increases.
-The City does not anticipate issuing any more debt in fiscal year 2018.